This post was updated on July 13, 2021.

 While plastic producers would like to keep us all distracted, CLF is not going to let that happen.
 That’s why we’re working to hold corporations accountable for the hazards generated by their products – from their manufacture to disposal – with legislation called producer responsibility for packaging.

 If every state passed producer responsibility for packaging laws, it would make manufacturers part of the solution to the world’s accelerating plastic crisis.
 Plus, it would motivate them to invest in design changes that would make products and packaging truly recyclable.
 It could also spur the creation of packaging reuse systems that would help cut down on waste, and ultimately save cities, towns, taxpayers, and local businesses money.

-Maine Could Be First to Pass Producer Responsibility for Packaging Legislation
+Maine Passes the First Producer Responsibility for Packaging Law in the Nation

 Before you go… CLF is working every day to create real, systemic change for New England’s environment.
 And we can’t solve these big problems without people like you.
 Will you be a part of this movement by considering a contribution today?
 If everyone reading our blog gave just $10, we’d have enough money to fund our legal teams for the next year.